isomerpages/moe-northshorepri/_departments/PE and Aesthetics/Physical Education (PE).md

 **Key Programmes**

 **Primary 3 Swimsafer Programme**
-Our Primary 3 students will be embarking on their Swimsafer Programme in Term 2.
 SwimSafer is a national water safety programme introduced by the National Water Safety Council (NWSC) in July 2010, with SwimSafer 2.0 launched in 2018.
-The programme aims to equip pupils with basic swimming skills as well as water safety awareness.
+The programme aims to equip our Primary 3 students with basic swimming skills as well as water safety awareness.
 The lessons are currently conducted during curriculum time and they are carried out by MOE-accredited vendors.

 ![](/images/PE_Pic02.jpg)